postmodernistx/as3components/README.md

 # as3components
-Miscellaneous ActionScript 3.0 components now that search results are getting scarce
+Miscellaneous ActionScript 3.0 components now that Interweb search results are getting scarce :(